ethereum-oasis-op/baseline/messenger/README.md

 ## What is here?

 This service sends and receives messages using Whisper.
 The `messenger` service connects to a running, Whisper-enabled geth client via websocket.
-A Whisper network must be created by the peering each Radish system for message delivery
+A Whisper network must be created by peering each Radish system for message delivery

 ## How does this fit in to Radish?